 - To help with brand recognition when competing against a dominant competitor

-One of the most popular ways of executing push marketing is through email marketing and paid media (also known as pay-per-click or PPC marketing).
-Paid media can include; sponsored posts on social media, pop-ups, display ads, paid search results, video ads and other forms of promoted multimedia.
+One of the most popular ways of executing push marketing is through email marketing and paid media, which can include sponsored posts on social media, pop-ups, display ads, paid search results, video ads and other forms of promoted multimedia.

 Paid media can be a fruitful way of expanding your brand reach, getting more clicks, and generating more traffic.